 - Self-driving in the Linyanti area is limited: there are not many game drive roads in the area to ramble around – another reason why choosing a lodge in this area makes sense.

-- Baboon and vervet monkeys can and do raid supplies.
-As Gill Staden says, it’s vital to understand that that “animals have a much better sense of smell than humans.
-Humans tend to think that if food is not visible then it won’t be found.
+- Baboons and vervet monkeys can and do raid supplies.
+As Gill Staden says, it’s vital to understand that “animals have a much better sense of smell than humans.
+Humans tend to think that if food is not visible, then it won’t be found.
 Wrong.
-Keep it in containers which do not allow the smell to get out.”
+Keep it in containers that do not allow the smell to get out.”